aratare-jp/epsilon-clj/docs/quick-start.md

 </ul>
 ```

-Let's go through some interesting things we just:
+Let's go through some interesting things we just did:

 - At line 1, we create an `h1` HTML tag based on a book's `index` and `title`.
-- From line 4 to 6, we are creating `li` tags based on a book's author.
+- From line 4 to 6, we create `li` tags based on a book's author.

-I won't go too deep into its syntax, but a more interesting question is: _**How
-does this template understand which book to use?**_

-The answer is: _**Template coordinator**_, as we will see in the very next section shortly.
+!!! info
+    Some hawkeyes out there may be wondering where `index` came from.
+After all, there was no `index` in the model.
+    It actually came from somewhere else, as we'll see shortly.

 Your directory should now look like this:

 ```
 awesome_epsilon
-    L epsilon-clj.jar
+├── epsilon-{{ file.version }}-standalone.jar
-    L library.xml
+├── library.xml
-    L templates
+└── templates
-        L book.html.egl
+    └── book.html.egl
 ```

+I won't go too deep into EGL syntax, but a more interesting question is: _**How
+does this template understand which book to use?**_

+The answer is: _**Template coordinator**_, as we will see in the very next section shortly.

 ## 4. Let's create a template coordinator!